whitekid/chef-graylog2/README.md

 Contributing
 ------------

 Please contribute updates, additions or documentation changes.
+If you don't here back briefly, feel free to pester continuously.